Tawera Nikau: Later years

 In 2003 Nikau had a motorcycle accident which resulted in an amputation of his right leg.
 Nevertheless, he participated in the 2004 Yellow Ribbon Fight for Life, defeating Tea Ropati.
 In that same year, his athletic career to date and the details of the tragedies he had survived were described in the biography Standing Tall.

 In 2012, Nikau was found guilty of assaulting his estranged daughter Heaven-Leigh outside the Huntly police station, he was convicted and fined after he failed to get a discharge without conviction.
 This conviction was later quashed on appeal.

 Nikau previously worked for Māori Television and previously provided NRL match commentary for Sky Sports.
 He is the chief executive of Aotearoa Construction and owner and managing director of Team One Corporate Development, a training company.

-In 2022, Nikau was the coach that lead the Rugby League team in Match Fit 2 in 2022 after the Rugby Union team was unable to secure an alumni match with the Wallabies alumni due to border restrictions in place due to COVID-19 pandemic.
+In 2022, Nikau was the coach that led the Rugby League team in Match Fit 2 in 2022 after the Rugby Union team was unable to secure an alumni match with the Wallabies alumni due to border restrictions in place due to COVID-19 pandemic.
 They also played a two-day multisport tournament instead of full contact rugby due to social-distancing concerns.

 In 2023, Nikau participated in season 3 of Match Fit, where former rugby league players return to play against the Australian counterparts.
 He officially joined in the first season that featured former rugby league stars as the Head Coach.
 He also admitted that he started becoming a heavy drinker after 2001 when he lost his wife.

 In 2024, Nikau returned in Nikau participated in season 4 of Match Fit, where former rugby league players return to play against the All Black alumni.
 He is the Head Coach and narrator for the series.